David Peralta Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in the league.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in MLB.

-- The Orioles' 4.14 team ERA ranks 16th across all MLB pitching staffs.
+- The Orioles' 4.16 team ERA ranks 16th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 17th in baseball in home runs surrendered (108 total, 1.2 per game).
+- Orioles pitchers combine to give up 109 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Rodriguez makes his first start of the season for the Orioles.

 © 2023 Data Skrive.
 All rights reserved.